coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

 We'll be creating a simple form builder that lets users add text fields to their forms.
 Users will be able to customize each field by setting details like the label, whether it's required or not, and more.

-We will use RSC for illustrative purposes, but you can replicate these setups with any stack.

 Note that in this guide, we won't be discussing progressive enhancement of forms to simplify the content and make it easier to understand.

 ## Prerequisites